psvail/DoMore-BRX/README.md

  ## A little bit about startup --
  Startup occurs in three phases, or Stages:

-  **Stage 0.** Wait in a hard loop for the OS to mount the Flash Memory (SD) card for logging, and give the OS a chance to get going.<br> Also get the Time server from DNS, and set system time.
+  **Stage 0** <br>Wait in a hard loop for the OS to mount the Flash Memory (SD) card for logging, and give the OS a chance to get going.<br> Also get the Time server from DNS, and set system time.

-  **Stage 1.**  Determine how long we were without power, and do appropriate initialization.
+  **Stage 1**  <br>Determine how long we were without power, and do appropriate initialization.
 Wait 5 seconds for the system to settle down before entering the Main Loop

-  **Stage 2.** The Main Loop.
+  **Stage 2** <br>The Main Loop.
 Set up contact debouncers, and start processing events!